 Outcome 2.
-Projects will address behaviours, attitudes or other social and cultural factors that contribute to violence against women and children.
+Projects will promote gender equality, and address behaviours, attitudes or other social and cultural factors that contribute to violence against women and children

-Preventing violence before it occurs is a key focus of the Fourth Action Plan.
-Funded projects will drive a change in the behaviours, attitudes or other social and cultural factors that contribute to violence against women and children.
-We are seeking projects aimed at promoting and supporting positive male role models to drive changes in the behaviours, attitudes or other social and cultural factors that contribute to violence against women and their children.

-For primary prevention interventions to be effective, they must focus on reducing the drivers of violence against women, which include:
+Preventing violence before it occurs is the foundation of the Fourth Action Plan.
+Funded projects will aim at driving a change in the behaviours, attitudes or other social and cultural factors that contribute to violence against women and children.
+For primary prevention interventions to be effective, they must also promote gender equality, and address the underlying complexities and forms of discrimination and marginalisation experienced by particular groups or communities.